StinkyDubeau/hogs-api/README.md

 Go checkout `./API Documentation.md`.

 ## To install an instance of the server:
-*These steps should be compatible with AWS EC2 Virtual Machines*
+*These steps are compatible with AWS EC2 Virtual Machines*

 Prerequisites:
 - Nodejs (v16 or higher)